mikadonia/ssad_lab_1/README.md

  If everything is okay, the content will be placed in the file specified as an argument

 # Code example

+The function that takes url and get contents:
 ```
 def getDataByURL(url, post):
     data = ''